boredazfcuk/docker-icloudpd/README.md

 **interactive_only**: Some hosts only run containers interactively (looking at you Synology) and this means the script gets stuck attempting to create a 2FA cookie every time.
 Setting interactive_only will force the script to bypass the cookie generation function and sync files instead.

 **command_line_options**: This is for additional command line options you want to pass to the icloudpd application.
-The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage)
+The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage).

-**convert_heic_to_jpeg**: This tells the container that it should convert any HEIC files it downloads to JPEG
+**convert_heic_to_jpeg**: This tells the container that it should convert any HEIC files it downloads to JPEG.

 **jpeg_quality**: If HEIC to JPEG conversion is enabled, this variable will let you set the quality of the converted file by specifying a number from 0 (lowest quality) to 100 (highest quality) If convert_heic_to_jpeg is set, and this variable isn't, it will default to 100.

 ## NOTIFICATION CONFIGURATION VARIABLES

 **notification_type**: This specifies the method that is used to send notifications.
 Currently, there are four options available **Prowl**, **Pushover**, **Telegram** and **Webhook**.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon syncronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
-This does not include the notification that is sent each time the container is started
+This does not include the notification that is sent each time the container is started.

+**notification_title**: This allows you to change the title which is sent on the notifications.
+If this variable is not set, it will default to **boredazfcuk/iCloudPD**.

 **prowl_api_key**: If the notification_type is set to 'Prowl' this is mandatory.
-This is the API key for your account as generated by the Prowl website
+This is the API key for your account as generated by the Prowl website.

 **pushover_user**: If the notification_type is set to 'Pushover' this is mandatory.
-This is the user name that was chose when creating the Pushover account
+This is the user name that was chose when creating the Pushover account.

 **pushover_token**: If the notification_type is set to 'Pushover' this is mandatory.
-This is the access token your account as generated by the Pushover website
+This is the access token your account as generated by the Pushover website.

 **telegram_token**: If the notification_type is set to 'Telegram' this is mandatory.
-This is the token that was assigned to your account by The Botfather
+This is the token that was assigned to your account by The Botfather.

-**telegram_chat_id**: If the notification_type is set to 'Telegram' then this is the chat_id for your Telegram bot
+**telegram_chat_id**: If the notification_type is set to 'Telegram' then this is the chat_id for your Telegram bot.

-**webhook_server**: If the notification_type is set to 'Webhook' then this is the name of the server to connect to when sending webhook notifications
+**webhook_server**: If the notification_type is set to 'Webhook' then this is the name of the server to connect to when sending webhook notifications.

 **webhook_port**: If the notification_type is set to 'Webhook' then this is the port number to use when connecting to the webhook server.
-If this is not set, it will default to 8123
+If this is not set, it will default to 8123.

 **webhook_path**: If the notification_type is set to 'Webhook' then this is the path to use when connectiong to the webhook server.
 The path must start and end with a forward slash character.
-If this is not set, it will default to /api/webhook/
+If this is not set, it will default to **/api/webhook/**.

-**webhook_id**: If the notification_type is set to 'Webhook' then this is the Webhook ID to use
+**webhook_id**: If the notification_type is set to 'Webhook' then this is the Webhook ID to use.

-**webhook_https**: If this is set to 'True then the Webhoot notification URL will use HTTPS, otherwise it will default to HTTP
+**webhook_https**: If this is set to 'True then the Webhoot notification URL will use HTTPS, otherwise it will default to HTTP.

 ## VOLUME CONFIGURATION

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
 Without it, it will lose the cookie information each time the container is recreated
 It will download the photos to the "/home/${user}/iCloud" photos directory.
-You need to create a bind mount into the container at this point
+You need to create a bind mount into the container at this point.

 I also have a failsafe built in.
 The launch script will look for a file called "/home/${user}/iCloud/.mounted" (please note the capitalisation) in the destination folder inside the container.
 If this file is not present, it will not download anything from iCloud.
 This is so that if the underlying disk/volume/whatever gets unmounted, sync will not occur.
 This prevents the script from filling up the root volume if the underlying volume isn't mounted for whatever reason.
-This file **MUST** be created manually and sync will not start without it
+This file **MUST** be created manually and sync will not start without it.

 ## CREATING A CONTAINER